Church History

 SCRANTON ROAD BIBLE CHURCH (SRBC) NOW

-In the last 42 years, the church has seen only 2 pastors.
+In the last 50 years, the church has seen only 3 Senior Pastors.

 Pastor Dan Widlicka and his wife Jane came on board back in 1971.
 Pastor Dan grew up in the church.
 His mother began attending around 1918.
 Pastor Dan accepted Jesus as his Savior at the old City Mission building on St Clair Ave in 1937.
 After years of serving as an itinerant missionary, the Lord led him to Jane, a widow with 2 young sons, and they married in 1966.
 Pastor Dan was 46 years old.
-After Pastor Joe took on the position of Head Pastor in 1992, Pastor Dan stayed on and served as Pastor Emeritus until the Lord called him home in March of 2013, just short of his 93rd birthday.
+After Pastor Joe took on the position of Senior Pastor in 1992, Pastor Dan stayed on and served as Pastor Emeritus until the Lord called him home in March of 2013, just short of his 93rd birthday.
 As Pastor Emeritus, he and Jane served faithfully at SRBC through the visitation ministry to the sick and shut-ins and on short term mission trips.
-Jane still plays the piano during the church worship service and hosts a Wednesday evening home group.

-Pastor Joe Abraham, his wife Debbie, and their two sons Jeremy and Chad have been attending Scranton Road Bible Church since the late 1980’s.
+Pastor Joe Abraham and his wife Debbie have been attending Scranton Road Bible Church since the late 1980’s.
 He officially took over for Pastor Dan in 1992.
 He truly has the heart of a pastor and a love for the neighborhood and its people.
 His commitment and faithfulness to God’s calling are evident to all those he lovingly serves in Christ’s name.
+In September 2019 Pastor Joe stepped down from his role as Senior Pastor and took on the role of Associate Pastor.